IETEAmritaChapter/IETE-AmritaSF-Website/public/Blogs/Why-Matter-Matters/content.md

 ------
-Title : "Why Matter Matters: The Next-Gen Communication Standard for IoT" Date : "01/03/2025"
+Title : "Why Matter Matters - The Next-Gen Communication Standard for IoT" Date : "02/03/2025"
-Tags : ["IoT","Smart Home","Technology", "Matter"]
+Tags : ["IoT","Smart Home","Technology"]
 Author : "Kaavyaa Aravind"
 Preview_image : "/preview_img.png"
-Condense : "Matter is the universal language for smart devices, solving compatibility issues across brands and ecosystems."
+Condense : "Matter is the universal language for smart devices solving compatibility issues across brands and ecosystems."
 ------

 ## Smart Homes Are a Mess (But Not for Long!)